samc621/TokenFactory/README.md

 ## What does this repository contain?

-1. A `Token` contract using the [openzeppelin-solidity](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20.sol) library to implement a standard ERC20 token.
+1. An `ERC20` and an `ERC721` contract using the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) standards.
-2. A `Factory` contract to deploy this token.
+2. A `Factory` contract to deploy these contracts.
-3. A Javascript test file for the `Factory` contract.
+3. A Javascript test file for testing the `Factory` contract with [Truffle](https://github.com/trufflesuite/truffle).

 ## What can I use it for?

-You can deploy the `Factory` contract on an Ethereum blockchain network, and then use it to trustlessly deploy secure new ERC20 tokens with params for `name` (e.g. "Google Token"), `symbol` (e.g. "GOOG"), and `totalSupply` (e.g. 1000000) on that same network.
+You can deploy the `Factory` contract on an Ethereum blockchain network, and then use it to trustlessly deploy secure new ERC20 and ERC721 tokens on that same network.

 ## How can I use it?